-Try chopping up salt-free sun-dried tomatoes and adding them to egg dishes, stir fries, and baked goods to add a pop of flavor.
+Try chopping up salt-free sun-dried tomatoes and adding them to egg dishes, stir-fries, and baked goods for a pop of flavor.

 Just make sure to double check the ingredient list when choosing a sun-dried tomato product.
 You’ll want to look for salt-free or low-sodium options.

 5. Natural herb and spice blends